rossjrw/tars/README.md

      boolean, with `true` indicating only a Controller can run it).
   * `type`: The same as `type` from argparse, but can also be the following
     values:
     * `helpers.basecommand.regex_type`: Checks that the arguments correctly compile to a regex, and exposes the argument values as compiled regex objects.
-    * `helpers.basecommand.matches_regex(rgx, reason)`: Checks that the provided string matches regex `rgx` (can be a Pattern or a string); if it does not, rejects the argument with the given reason.
+    * `helpers.basecommand.matches_regex(rgx, reason)`: Checks that the
+      provided string matches regex `rgx` (can be a Pattern or a string); if it does not, rejects the argument with the given reason.
+The reason should complete the sentence "Argument rejected because the value..."
 * `defers_to`: A list of IRC nicks; if any of these nicks are present in the channel when the command would be executed, it will not be.
 * `permission`: The permission level required to run this command (currently